redesunlu/netkit-doc/user-guide.en.md

 ## How can I install it?

-Although there is an [official page of the project](http://wiki.netkit.org/index.php/Download_Official), this course offers a [script](https://github.com/redesunlu/netkit-doc) that performs all the installation steps.
+This course offers a [script](https://github.com/redesunlu/netkit-doc) that performs all the installation steps.
 At the Teleinformática y Redes course, we **recommend** to use this installer.

 ## I have installed netkit using the script.
 What should I do now?